JasperDavidson/RAG/prompt.md

 You are allowed to repeat call modules, but they must be separate.
 Do not use operators like '=', '&', etc. in your program.
 Diffmix can only mix two solutions together - it cannot mix three at once, or any number higher/lower.
 This means that you can't pass a .soln3() to the diffmix module.

-To reiterate a very important point: Do not try to pass more than two solutions into the diffmix module.
-It can only take two solutions.
-Be very sure you use all the inputs that are passed to you and do not ignore them.
-You need to not only use every input, but use every wire you create to make sure you get the correct result.
-You also need to logically step through your code after you finish it to make sure that it works as intended.
-Act as if you have never seen it before.

 Here is an example successful run of a prompt: Take five solutions.
 Mix them together in parallel to create the output solution.
 ```